hcschuetz/star-folding/README.md

 (Better error reporting should be implemented.)
 But at least it is clarified which step was the first one to have a problem.

+### Peers

+For each edge of the initial star it is obvious to which other edge it will be aligned/merged in a properly folded polyhedron.
+We say that two such edges are each other's "peers".

+You can check one of the checkboxes to display the pairs of peers in the graphic output.

+The operations `bend2` and `reattach` make sure that they will only merge peers.
+Furthermore `reattach` declares the two new boundary edges created by cutting a face to be each other's peers so that they can be merged again in a later step.